Oct/Nov 2005 Poetry |

 I can imagine the young man

-standing in our doorway,his bribe of CD's
+standing in our doorway,

 waiting in his father's borrowed